 As a substitute for dried tarragon in a recipe, oregano works well.
 It’s a member of the mint family and a perennial plant popular throughout the world.
 It’s easy to find and likely already has a place on your pantry shelf.
 Although not a licorice taste like tarragon, oregano does have a slightly bitter taste to it.
 It can also add a touch of heat to just about any recipe.

-If you’re in the middle of a recipe and want to use one of the best substitutes for tarragon that keeps the licorice taste intact, try using fennel seed.
+If you’re in the middle of a recipe and want to use one of the best substitutes for tarragon that keeps the licorices taste intact, try using fennel seed.
 Fennel is a flowering member of the carrot plant family.
-Just one pinch of fennel seed per teaspoon of tarragon is all you’ll need to get the similar flavor of dried tarragon for your dish.
+Just one pinch of fennel seed per teaspoon of tarragon is all you’ll need to get the similar flavour of dried tarragon for your dish.
 To replace fresh tarragon, use one pinch per tablespoon of fresh tarragon.
 The feathery fronds of fennel are tender and work well as a garnish for soups or salads.

 A pinch of aniseed can replace each tablespoon of fresh tarragon.
 If you’re replacing dried tarragon, however, a pinch of anise seed equals just one teaspoon of dried tarragon.
 Use less than what you need because too much aniseed can result in a bitter taste.
-Aniseed has a flavor reminiscent of black jelly beans but slightly sweeter.
-It’s a good tarragon substitute in desserts, to flavor tea, or in liquor.
+Aniseed has a flavour reminiscent of black jelly beans but slightly sweeter.
+It’s a good tarragon substitute in desserts, to flavour tea, or in liquor.

 Popular in western culture, no list of tarragon substitutes would be complete without thyme.
 Used by the ancient Egyptians for embalming, by the Romans for room purification, and in the Middle Ages to lend warriors courage and to ascertain a safe transition to the afterlife, it’s the most versatile of all substitutes.

 Thyme is more pungent when fresh but can be used dried as well.
-With properties from both the mint and oregano families, the flavor is not exactly that of tarragon, but it works well as a tarragon substitute for bread, meats, and vegetables.
+With properties from both the mint and oregano families, the flavour is not exactly that of tarragon, but it works well as a tarragon substitute for bread, meats, and vegetables.